This may or may not surprise you – Paleo freezer meals do exist!

 Grandcestors meals are great freezer options.
 They have that familiar tv-dinner look: plastic packaging that you poke a few holes into, slide in the microwave, and enjoy minutes later.
 But unlike your typical microwave dinner, Grandcestors is entirely Paleo friendly.
 They use only whole, natural foods to produce their meals, and each of their meals is crafted to maximize the balance of macronutrients (proteins and healthy carbs and fats).

-They offer seven appealing meal options, like chicken tikka masala, and Colorado hash.
+They currently offer seven meal options, like chicken tikka masala, and Colorado hash.
 Their Grumbo (that’s Grandcestors gumbo!) is made from free-range chicken thighs, turkey Andouille, cauliflower rice, and “a ton of vegetables and spices.”

 If you live in Colorado, Idaho, Kansas, New Mexico, Oregon, Utah or Washington, you can pick of Grandcestors frozen meals in your local Whole Foods.
 If you don’t, you can order Grandcestor meals online and they’ll ship their meals to your door.